Emdad12/Art-work-and-museums-Analysis/README.md

 HAVING COUNT(DISTINCT m.country) > 1;
 ```

--**Identify the artist and the museum where the most expensive and least expensive painting is placed.
+- **15. Identify the artist and the museum where the most expensive and least expensive painting is placed.
 Display the artist name, sale_price, painting name, museum name, museum
  city and canvas label**
 ```sql
 WITH cte AS (